 While it’s not a bad idea to bring a folder or spiral to your first day of class, wait and see whether your professors have any special requirements or preferences before you go all out.
 Just because Target is having a special office supplies blow-out sale doesn’t mean you’re required to spend money on things you won’t end up using.
 Test the waters before you cannonball.

 It may be tempting to over-buy dorm bedding and toiletries, but you probably won’t need as much as you think.
-Two pairs of sheets should be more than enough, and where exactly do you think you’re going to keep 20,000 towels anyway?
+And again, you want to save the precious space in your bureau or closet for other stuff.
+Two pairs of sheets should be more than enough, and where exactly do you think you’re going to keep all those towels, anyway?

 6. Iron and ironing board

 Think very hard about how much you currently iron your clothing.
-Do you think you’ll be ironing more in college than you are right now?
+Do you think you’ll be ironing more in college than you do right now?
 Somehow, I doubt it.
 If you have a wardrobe crisis and need a shirt to be wrinkle-free, hang it in your bathroom while you take a hot shower, or throw it in the dryer with a couple of ice cubes.
 Don’t psych yourself out about the small stuff.
-If it’s something you’ll only use once a month, it’s not worth the space it will take up in your dorm.
+If it’s something you’ll only use once a month or less, it’s not worth the space it will take up in your dorm room.

 7. Coffee maker